greggman/virtual-webgl/README.md

 ## Perf

-You can see the demos linked above probably run at a reasonable rate for a few canvases so if you have 2 or 3 things (like the mapbox example or the unity example) Then it's probably ok.
-For putting lots of canvases on the page though you'd be better off using one of the solutions mentioned above.
+The WebGL2 wrapper is newer and saves state so it's pretty fast.

-There are certain low-hanging optimizations.
-For example you could track the highest used attribute and highest used texture unit across contexts and only save and restore up to that highest attribute and texture unit since most apps don't use all of them.
-If your app uses VAOs that issue disappears.
+The WebGL1 wrapper is older and queries state so it's pretty slow.

-The other big perf issue is you can't render directly to different canvases so I have to make each of the canvases use a `Canvas2DRenderingContext` and call `drawImage`.
+Another perf issue is you can't render directly to different canvases so I have to make each of the canvases use a `Canvas2DRenderingContext` and call `drawImage`.
 That could be solved maybe with `OffscreenCanvas` and `ImageBitmapRenderingContext` but those features haven't shipped without a flag as of 2018-06-05.